infinum/android-handbook/Gradle build system.md

     }
 }
 ```
-`minifyEnabled` defines if the build will be run with [proguard](http://developer.android.com/tools/help/proguard.html).
-All release builds **must be** built with proguard. `proguardFiles` property defines proguard configuration files.
+`minifyEnabled` defines if the build will be run with [ProGuard](http://developer.android.com/tools/help/proguard.html).
+All release builds **must be** built with ProGuard.
+The `proguardFiles` property defines ProGuard configuration files.

 ###5.
 Product flavors
-Product flavor define customized version of the app.
-Project can have multiple flavors (e.g. [paid | free] or same app targeting different API endpoints, etc.).
+Product flavors define a customized version of the app.
+A project can have multiple flavors (e.g., [paid | free] or the same app targeting different API endpoints, etc.).

-Following example creates 3 flavors
+The following example creates three flavors

 ```gradle
  flavorDimensions 'api'